goharbor/harbor/SECURITY.md

 * List other projects or dependencies that were used in conjunction with Harbor to produce the vulnerability.

 ## When to report a vulnerability
-* When you think Harbor has a potential security vulnerability
+* When you think Harbor has a potential security vulnerability.
-* When you suspect a potential vulnerability but you are unsure that it impacts Harbor
+* When you suspect a potential vulnerability but you are unsure that it impacts Harbor.
 * When you know of or suspect a potential vulnerability on another project that is used by Harbor.
 For example Harbor has a dependency on Docker, PGSql, Redis, Notary, Clair, etc.

 ## Patch, Release, and Disclosure